 For pulling, only the component of the pulling force orthogonal to the side of the support triangle, $F_s$, plays a role, where $F_s = F_{pull} \cos \alpha$.
-Due to our simplifying assumption for the position of the robot's COM, this model results in the magnitude of the max pushing force being the same as the magnitude of the max pulling force.
-As with our planar model, $d_F$ represents the height of the telescoping arm above the floor (see Fig. \ref{fig:models}).

-The resulting equations for the max payload across the entire workspace, $m_{payload}$, and the max magnitude of the pulling/pushing force, $F_{pull/push}$, as functions of the max reach of the robot's telescoping arm, $D$, and the height of the robot's telescoping arm, $h$, with $0 \leq h \leq H$ follow:
+Due to our simplifying assumption for the position of the robot's COM, this model results in the magnitude of the maximum pushing force being the same as the magnitude of the maximum pulling force.
+As with our planar models, $d_F$ represents the height of the telescoping arm above the floor (see Fig. \ref{fig:models}).
+The resulting equations for the maximum payload, $m_{payload}$, and the maximum magnitude of the pulling/pushing force, $F_{pull/push}$, as functions of the reaching distance, $d_p : 0 \leq d_p \leq D$, and height of the telescoping arm, $d_F : 0 \leq d_F \leq H$ follow:

-$H$, $D$, and $W$ define the height, depth, and width of the robot's Cartesian workspace, $H \times D \times W$, given idealized forward and backward motion of the mobile base. $W$ is effectively infinite under idealized conditions with unconstrained motion.
-We also model the max force the robot can apply driving backwards, $F_{backpush} = m_r g \frac{\left( l - c \right)}{h}$, based on the height of the arm, $h$, and the moment arm for the robot's COM with respect to the front of the support triangle, $l-c$.
+$H$, $D$, and $W$ define the height, depth, and width of the robot's Cartesian workspace, $H \times D \times W$, given idealized forward and backward motion of the mobile base. $W$ can be arbitrarily large, since it depends on environmental constraints.
+We also model the maximum force the robot can apply driving backwards, $F_{backpush} = m_r g \frac{\left( l - c \right)}{d_F}$, based on the height of the arm, $d_F$, and the moment arm for the robot's COM with respect to the front of the support triangle, $l-c$.